FusionAuth/fusionauth-site/site/_posts/2022-09-30-nodejs-and-twitter-oauth.md

 Note that this uses a public `.env` file containing hard-coded database passwords and is not suitable for production use.

+For Twitter integration, we recommend setting up FusionAuth on a publicly available URL.
+This is because Twitter does not redirect to `localhost` addresses for [oAuth callbacks](https://stackoverflow.com/questions/800827/twitter-oauth-callbackurl-localhost-development).
+Some developers have luck setting a local `hosts` file entry, or using `127.0.0.1` instead of `localhost`, but the most reliable option is to host FusionAuth on a publicly accessible URL.
+Bear in mind the extra security considerations of this option.

 ### Configuring FusionAuth

-FusionAuth should now be running and reachable on `http://localhost:9011`.
+FusionAuth should now be running and reachable on your chosen URL, or `http://localhost:9011` if you've installed it locally.
 The first time you visit, you'll be prompted to set up an admin user and password.
 Once you've done this, you'll be prompted to complete three more set up steps, as shown below.

-{% include _image.liquid src="/assets/img/blogs/social-sign-in-django/fusionauth-setup1.png" alt="FusionAuth prompts us with the setup steps that we need to complete." class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/social-sign-in-twitter-express/fusionauth-setup1.png" alt="FusionAuth prompts us with the setup steps that we need to complete." class="img-fluid" figure=false %}

 We'll skip step **#3** in this tutorial, but sending emails (to verify email addresses and do password resets) is a vital part of FusionAuth running in production, so you'll want to do that.